 As a child, my best friend and I did a lot of role playing, acting out what we thought would be adult stories and/or emotions.
 In a way it opened up a whole storybook filled with people, each with their own psychological qualities and mindsets.
 We talked for hours about how we would deal with these emotions.
 It was not always an easy task; nevertheless, I believe that my love for psychology was born during those days.
 Recognizing people’s emotions or ‘reading people’ came easy at some stage.

 Despite a detour and studying library sciences, twenty years later psychology is still one of my main interests.
-After securing a diploma with merit in Counselling studies and a certificate in Psychology as well as a deferred degree(*), it should be easy so to think that being in tune would help me deal with my own cerebrations.
-Since last year however, I have moments where I struggle trying to forgive and forget a friendship gone sour.
+After securing a diploma with merit in Counselling studies and a certificate in Psychology as well as a deferred degree(*), it should be easy so to think that being in tune would help me deal with my own cerebration.
+Since last year however, I have moments where I struggle trying to forgive and forget some friendships gone sour.
 I keep trying to figure out what went wrong, why, where and when but I am not shown an answer to those questions.

-Moments of stumbling like this never last long though – I will not allow myself to be dictated by a friend or friendship too selfish to be kept – but when a tiny, bad seed is planted in your mind, you try hard not to let it grow out of control.
+Moments of stumbling like this never last long though – I will not allow myself to be dictated by friends or friendships too selfish to be kept – but when a tiny, bad seed is planted in your mind, you try hard not to let it grow out of control.

 My frustration, in my eyes at least, is still valid.
 Living with an illness like multiple sclerosis is unpredictable as is.
 Besides not knowing if I will be fit enough tomorrow to walk around, or if I will be able to sleep at night of neuropathic pains, as well as dealing with a lot of doctors and medication, MS really does change your life.

 I do realise though, that from the opposite point of view, it must be hard for people trying to deal with someone who had to change out of medical necessity.
 It must seem as if the old me is long gone, and people around me had to accept a new friend in their life.